socketstream/socketstream/README.md

 #### Notes

-This upcoming is expected in July.
+This upcoming is expected in late 2015.
 The current state can be found on the `next` branch.

 ### Team